Axosoft/moby-git/README.md

 ### Hi there and thanks for exploring Git and GitKraken 👋

+**How to use this repository**

+This repository contains multiple branches, each with a unique README with directions on how to perform a specific Git command with GitKraken and the Git CLI.

+If you are new to Git, each branch in a repo can contain completely different text and it will change depending on which branch you have checked out.

+See the 'Next Steps' section later in this document for specific directions on changing branches.

+**Contents:**

-This repository is meant to provide an example of cloning from GitHub using GitKraken and Git CLI.
+1. `main`(this branch) - Provides an example of cloning from GitHub using GitKraken and Git CLI.
+2. `git-commit` - Directions for making a [Git commit][3].
+3. `git-revert` - Directions for making a [Git revert][4].

+## Git Clone:

 You can follow along with the [video and guide for "What is Git Clone?" on GitKraken.com][1].